couchbaselabs/sirius/README.md

 ## Conclusion

-Sirius is a simple but powerful Go application for loading Data into a server and storing task metadata and results.
+Sirius is a simple but powerful Go application for loading Data into a server and storing t metadata and results.
 By following the instructions in this Readme, you can quickly build and run the application locally, or deploy it to a Docker environment for production use.